 I decided to try out the basic recipe, subbing the cottage cheese for non-dairy almond yogurt and enjoying it with a couple of soaked almonds and fresh fruit.
 I’ve had a bowl every day for breakfast since so figured it was about time I share this life changing recipe with you!

-- 2 tbsp whole brown flax seed, freshly ground
+- 2 tablespoon whole brown flax seed, freshly ground

-- 1 tbsp whole grain like millet, buckwheat, quinoa, oats, rice, or teff, freshly ground
+- 1 tablespoon whole grain like millet, buckwheat, quinoa, oats, rice, or teff, freshly ground

 - 1 whole banana, frozen or fresh